This post has been updated from its original.

 Case in Point:

-I taught my client to let her baby self-feed with a spoon, refrain from using the washcloth until the end of the meal, and asked her to offer more food variety.
+Long ago, I taught one of my clients to let her baby self-feed with a spoon.
+I asked her to refrain from using the washcloth until the end of the meal, and charged her with the task of offering her daughter more food variety.

 This ties into #1 as a way to keep a cap on the mess.
 But also, there may be a misconception that babies need to be spoon-fed for a year.

-Of course, follow your baby’s developmental progress and cues for readiness to see when the time is right.
+Of course, follow your baby’s developmental progress and cues for readiness to see when the time is right to transition to more textured finger foods.

 Case in Point: